material-motion-archive/runtime-objc/README.md

 ## How to indicate continuous performance

-Oftentimes performers will perform their actions over a period of time or while an interaction is active.
+Performers will often perform their actions over a period of time or while an interaction is active.
 These types of performers are called continuous performers.

 A continuous performer is able to affect the active state of the scheduler by generating is-active